-- Have gained admission to the teacher preparation program and have completed ALL courses required for graduation.
+- Gain admission to the teacher preparation program and complete ALL courses required for graduation.

 - Meet all course and GPA requirements for graduation.

-- Meet performance assessment criteria, including demonstration of professional behaviors and dispositions as specified in the program’s performance assessment materials.
+- Meet performance assessment criteria, including demonstration of a professional disposition and demonstration of appropriate professional competence as specified in the performance assessment materials.

 - Be qualified in the professional judgment of the College of Education faculty.

-- Admission to supervised internship is secured through the Office of Clinical Experiences, Assessment, and Career Services.
+- Admission to supervised internship is secured through the Office of Field Experiences.
 Applications for internship are submitted the semester prior to interning according to the procedures noted on the website: www.unr.edu/education/internships-and-careers/internships/apply.